 Hand Sanitizer: Wipes vs. Gels

-We’re all trying our best in the never-ending battle with germs.
-When it comes to protecting ourselves and our kids from getting sick, we all know that washing our hands with soap and water is the most effective way to get rid of bacteria.
+We’re all trying our best when it comes to staying healthy.
+In our ongoing efforts to protect ourselves and our kids from getting sick, we all know that washing our hands with soap and water is the most effective way to get rid of bacteria and viruses.
 But that isn’t always practical or possible.
 There are times we’re nowhere near a faucet when we need to clean our hands.